 Land, Spirit, and Legacy

-The Port au Port Indian Band proudly resides within the traditional territory of the Mi’kmaq people, known as Mi’kmaw.
-Our designated area is located on the western edge of Ktaqmkuk (Newfoundland), stretching from Gaudon’s Brook to the west of Campbell’s Creek, and encompassing several culturally rich and vibrant communities: Kippens, Campbell’s Creek, Port au Port East, Port au Port West, Aguathuna, Boswarlos, Felix Cove, Point au Mal, and Fox Island River.
+The Port au Port Indian Band is located in the traditional territory of the Mi’kmaq people, know as Mi’kma’ki.
+We are located in South Western Ktaqmkuk (Newfoundland) and encompass several culturally rich and vibrant communities: Kippens, Port au Port East, Point au Mal, Fox Island River, Port au Port West, Aguathuna, Boswarlos, Felix Cove, and Campbell’s Creek.
+Our territory is bounded from East Gaudon’s Brook to the west of Campbell’s Creek; Port au Port Bay and Bay St. George.

-We respectfully acknowledge that we are situated within Mi’kmaw, the traditional, ancestral territory of the Mi’kmaq.
-This land is also part of the unceded territory of the Beothuk and Mi’kmaq peoples.
-We pay tribute to all Indigenous peoples who have called this land home, and we honour their enduring connection to it.
-As stewards of both land and water, we commit to respecting and protecting these sacred resources for the generations yet to come.
+This is the unceded territory of the Beothuk and Mi’kmaq people.
+We acknowledge all Indigenous people who have called this land home, and we honour their connection to it.
+As stewards of both land and water, we commit to respecting and protecting these sacred resources for future generations.

 Natural and Cultural Landmarks